Discovering gravitational waveform distortions from lensing: A deep dive into GW231123

 \lettersection{Accelerating lensed parameter estimation} To accelerate \gls{GW} parameter estimation, we employ simulation-based inference, in which a neural network is trained on simulated lensed signals embedded in detector noise to approximate the posterior distribution over the underlying physical parameters.
 Details of \dingolensing{} can be found in the companion paper~\cite{Chan:2025pdf} with code at~ \footnote{\href{https://github.com/dingo-lensing/dingo-lensing}{https://github.com/dingo-lensing/dingo-lensing}}.
 The network architecture follows Ref.~\cite{Dax:2021tsq} with identical hyperparameters.
 It combines an embedding network that compresses the input strain into $128$ latent features and a normalizing flow that generates the posterior.
 Overall, the model contains on the order of $10^8$ trainable parameters.
 The noise is modeled as Gaussian during the training.

-We train the lensed networks with $\Delta t \subset (0,0.1)$ sec, and $\mu_{\text{rel}} \subset (0,1)$.
+We train the lensed networks with $\Delta t \subset (0,0.1)$ sec, and $\mu_{\text{rel}} \subset (0,1)$ \footnote{These priors are chosen as broad phenomenological distributions covering the parameter space relevant for waveform distortions in the LVK sensitive frequency band, rather than as astrophysical population priors.
+Adopting astrophysical priors can modify the Bayes factor distribution, but their impact can be assessed a posteriori through reweighting without retraining the neural networks.}.
 The nonlensed parameters follow standard choices for the extrinsic parameters and spins (with magnitudes up to 0.99) \cite{Chan:2025pdf}.
+In total there are 17 parameters, which is the largest dimensionality achieved with \dingo{} so far.
 Lensed waveforms in \dingolensing{} and \bilby{} are implemented through \modwaveforms~\footnote{\href{https://github.com/ezquiaga/modwaveforms}{https://github.com/ezquiaga/modwaveforms}}.
 We validate the networks as described in \cite{Chan:2025pdf}, testing the recovery of the injected values, comparing the inferences for representative examples with \bilby~\cite{Ashton:2018jfp}, and checking the sampling efficiencies when performing importance sampling~\cite{Dax:2022pxd}. \dingolensing\, drastically reduces the computing time compared to conventional methods, sampling with neural posterior estimations in seconds and computing evidences with importance sampling in minutes.
 In comparison, point-mass lens analyses of real events with \texttt{Gravelamps}~\cite{Wright:2021cbn}, a code used by \gls{LVK}, take on average $\sim50$ CPU days.

 \lettersection{GW231123: reanalyzing a puzzling lensed candidate} Searches for lensing distortions have been conducted since the first \gls{GW} observing run~\cite{Hannuksela:2019kle,LIGOScientific:2021izm,LIGOScientific:2023bwz,Janquart:2023mvf,Janquart:2024ztv,GWTC4_lensing}.
 However, it has not been until the discovery of GW231123, the most massive binary observed so far, that a strong support was found~\cite{GW231123}.
-This support for lensing was found for a point-mass lens model~\cite{GWTC4_lensing}, as well as a point-mass embedded in external shear~\cite{Goyal:2025gw231123}, and holds across different waveform approximants.
+This support for lensing was found for a point-mass lens model~\cite{GWTC4_lensing} as well as a point mass embedded in external shear~\cite{Goyal:2025eqo} and holds across different waveform approximants.
 Although Ref.~\cite{GWTC4_lensing} compared the evidence of GW231123 to 254 simulations of nonlensed events following the GWTC-4.0 astrophysical population models~\cite{GWTC4_pop} and found it to be an outlier, the specific properties of this event demand a detailed investigation of GW231123-like signals.